MicroCoreLabs/Projects/README.md

     MDA Video - Project which uses an Arty Z7-20 SOC FPGA board to diaplay BMP images to an MDA display IBMPC_68000 - Uses the MCL86+ board to emulate a Motorola 68000 which runs inside of an IBM PC as-if they selected this processor in 1981
     MCL65_Apple1 - Converts an Apple II into an Appke 1 by emulating the BIOS PROMs, system memory, and performing some I/O conversion
+	XTMax - 8-bit ISA card containing a Teensy 4.1 which can emulate RAM, ROM, and peripherals

 For questions email me at www.MicroCoreLabs.com